bettygordon932/notes/README.md

 4. Optimize only when necessary and after profiling.
 5. Continuously refactor to remove unnecessary complexity.
 6. Design for change, as software inevitably evolves over time.

+# 2024-01-02
+- Today's programming wisdom is to prioritize tasks, plan ahead, and stay organized.
+This will help you to be more efficient and productive in your work.
+By using task management tools, such as Trello or Asana, you can keep track of your progress and make sure you don't get sidetracked.

+Remember to take breaks throughout the day to clear your mind and refocus.
+Also, don’t be afraid to ask for help when you need it.
+Reach out to your colleagues or use online resources like Stack Overflow to find solutions to problems you may encounter.
+The programming community is vast and willing to share their knowledge.